-Social networks have become the part of our lives long time ago.
-People spend hours surfing the facebook newsfeed or instagram pictures of people they follow daily.
+Social networks have become a part of our lives a long time ago.
+People spend hours surfing facebook newsfeed or Instagram pictures of people they follow daily.
 Add to that Twitter, LinkedIn and the bunch of other social media that are being used by people from all over the world.
 Because of that, employers often check the accounts of the candidates before making any hiring decisions since they want to know everything about the people they will take as their employees.
 Social media channels then have become a part of the job search campaigns and rightfully so.
-In this article we are going to provide some ways in which social media can help or harm your job search efforts.
+In this article, we are going to provide some ways in which social media can help or harm your job search efforts.

 What Kind of Information Employers Look For?

 In order to understand what social networks can do to your job search, you need to understand what employers are looking for.
 After all, it all boils down to what employers need and want whether it is social media, resume or job interview.
 So throughout the entire job search campaign, you have to target the requirements of your potential employers.
 When it comes to social networking sites, there is something specific companies are looking for:

 - Reasons why someone shouldn't be hired (red flags)

 - What other people share with or post about candidates